The Handbook of Internet Politics

 Links and Further Information

 — The Handbook of Internet Politics Booksite, with information about the contributors, downloadable sample chapters, and the entire Handbook bibliography—with more than 1,500 references—to download in EndNote and Zotero formats.
+As of 2024, archived at the Internet Archive.

 — Phil Howard’s Website.